 The Region 3 Alliance Preparedness Plan and all supplemental, supporting plans are presented to each healthcare coalition board for review and input following guidelines outlined in the Bylaws.
 Comments and feedback from members are analyzed and included in the final document presented to each Board for annual approval.
-This Preparedness Plan is considered a "living document", in that it is subject to an annual review and revision based upon recommendations following any type of test of the plan or change in State or Federal guidelines.
+This Preparedness Plan is considered a "living document," in that it is subject to an annual review and revision based upon recommendations following any type of test of the plan or change in State or Federal guidelines.

 The final plan is provided to all Board members for approval annually at the June meeting.
-A copy of the approved plan is posted on each Coalition's website for use by Coalition members.
+A copy of the approved plan is posted on the Coalition Alliance website (www.FLRegion3HCC.org) for use by Coalition members.